How to make a wireless connection with BLUETOOTH devices

 - Place the BLUETOOTH device within 1 m (3 ft) of the speaker.

-- Connect the speaker to a booted computer or AC outlet via a USB AC adaptor (not supplied), otherwise charge the battery sufficiently.
+- Connect the speaker to an AC outlet or charge the battery sufficiently.

 - Stop playback on a BLUETOOTH device.

 - Turn down the volume of the BLUETOOTH device and speaker to avoid any sudden loud sound output from the speaker.